Evolving Curricula with Regret-Based Environment Design: Acknowledgements

 \section{Acknowledgements}

-We thank Kenneth Stanley, Alessandro Lazaric, Ian Fox, and Iryna Korshunova for useful discussions on this work, as well as the anonymous reviewers for their feedback that has helped improve the paper.
+We thank Kenneth Stanley, Alessandro Lazaric, Ian Fox, and Iryna Korshunova for insightful discussions, as well as the anonymous reviewers for their useful feedback.
 This work was funded by Meta AI.